 Meanwhile, Microsoft’s CAPEX reached $14 billion, an increase of 64 percent.
 It has 54 cloud regions worldwide with another 10 to be launched across Western Europe and Africa.

-Liu says the growing need for data sovereignty, lower latency, and higher performance – not to mention competition – are all major factors in driving cloud providers to increase infrastructure investment and bring data centres closer to customers.
+Liu says the growing need for data sovereignty, lower latency, and higher performance – not to mention competition – are all major factors in driving cloud providers to increase infrastructure investment and bring data centers closer to customers.

 “Cloud providers are under pressure to be profitable and have to manage CAPEX.
 The signs are they are currently focusing more on capacity utilisation, which will be reflected in their CAPEX numbers in the first half of 2019.
 This will impact infrastructure and component suppliers in the short term.”